How To Pick A Doctor (Or Break Up With One)

 The most important factor is that you feel comfortable with your provider.
 Be on the lookout for someone who makes eye contact and who listens without interrupting.

 It's about more than just pleasantries.
-Going to a doctor or nurse who is empathetic can actually help you stay on top of taking your medications and getting the preventative tests you need.
+Going to a doctor or nurse who is empathetic can actually help you stay on top of taking your medications and getting the preventive tests you need.

 "Find somebody who is curious, who asks questions that let you know that you're being heard," says Sana Goldberg, a nurse and the author of How To Be A Patient.